Sustainability

 Raw material evaluation conducted by our in-house research division

 The research division of Sapporo Breweries conducts raw material evaluation at procurement.
-The Raw Material Development Laboratory's Raw Material Solution Group and Hokkaido Raw Material Research Group analyze features and components of raw materials barley, malt and hops, and also sub-raw materials, to confirm their quality as raw materials for beer, happoshu and new genre beverages.
+The Raw Material Development Laboratory's Raw Material Solution Group and Hokkaido Raw Material Research Group analyze features and components of raw materials such as barley, malt and hops, and also sub-raw materials, to confirm their quality as raw materials for beer and happoshu.

 POKKA SAPPORO Food & Beverage